 In 1991, The University of Tennessee College of Medicine formalized its graduate medical and dental education programs in Knoxville at UT Medical Center by naming the program the UT Graduate School of Medicine.
 The UT Medical Center separated from the University of Tennessee in 1999 to form a 501 C3 not for profit corporation.

-Today, UT Graduate School of Medicine in Knoxville is part of the University of Tennessee Health Science Center, the statewide academic health system.
-The school is home to more than 190 residents in 12 medical and dental training programs, 12 specialty fellowships, clerkship rotations, and scores of continuing education opportunities.
+Today, the UT Graduate School of Medicine (GSM) in Knoxville is part of the University of Tennessee Health Science Center, the statewide academic health system.
+The GSM is home to more than 190 residents in 12 medical and dental training programs, 12 specialty fellowships, clerkship rotations, and scores of continuing education opportunities.

 1794 - Charter granted to Blount College by Territorial Assembly.

 1806 - Congress passes Act requiring Tennessee to establish two colleges, one of which must be in East Tennessee.

 1807 - Blount College reorganized as East Tennessee College after receiving federal land grants.

 1826 - East Tennessee College is moved to “The Hill” and prospers.